hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 }).addTo(map);
 ```

-5. Connect all previous markers with a polygon.
+:white_check_mark: Connect all previous markers with a polygon.
 Use all previous coordinates and combine them in the right order.

 ``` js
 var polygon = L.polygon([